tbensky/PrologScheduling/README.md

-Whenever I'm able to get it to do something that I need, or have some "ah ha that how it works" moment with it, I find it very rewarding, like I've actually just learned something.
-Prolog however, has an odd reputation out there.
+Whenever I'm able to get it to do something that I need, or have some "ah ha that's how that works" moment with it, I find it very rewarding, like I've actually just learned something.
+Prolog however, has an odd reputation out there (which is also how I used to think about it).

-I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (that is has some AIish or 'hard' feel, without an obvious procedural language solution).
+I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (that is has some AIish or 'hard' problem, without an obvious procedural language solution).
 They'll then go on to say "I heard Prolog is really good at this," and will post some code like `class(intro_to_coding,T,1:30-3:30).` or `is_verb(walk).` and throw their hands in the air with a closing thought like "What do I do now?
 I thought Prolog is supposed to know how to handle this."

 This is not the case.
-Prolog, all told is a search language.
-It's core contains all of the best practices for searching data you give it, for some pattern you are looking for (that you also give it).
+All told, Prolog is a search language.
+It's core contains all of the best practices for searching data you give it, against some pattern you are looking for (that you also give it).
+It is generalized search language, that uses backtracking for search efficiency.

 The power of Prolog as I see it is twofold:

 1. You don't have to go writing the search algorithms yourself, and

-2. Prolog makes specifying your data and pattern very natural and maybe easier than with a procedural language.
+2. Prolog makes specifying your data and pattern(s) very natural, maybe even easier than with a procedural language.
 Both are just parts of the actual Prolog code.
-I find specifying the data usually doable.
+I find specifying the data usually doable (and even enjoyable).
 The pattern, which will drive the search, much less so.

 I think people get hung up on the pattern they are looking for, and